Charlescsyyy/UnrealCV/docs/tutorials/installation.rst

 Install Unreal Engine 5 from `Unreal Engine website <https://www.unrealengine.com/en-US>`_.

-Current LychSim plugin is only tested with Unreal Engine :code:`5.5.4` on Windows.
-MacOS should also be supported, but it is not officially tested.
+Current LychSim plugin is only tested with Unreal Engine :code:`5.5.4` on Windows and macOS.

 Install and Compile LychSim Plugin
 ----------------------------------